On entropic and almost multilinear representability of matroids: Multilinear representations of matroids

-Moreover, if the representation $\rho$ just satisfies the assumptions (a) and (b) then some matroid of the generalized Dowling geometries $\mathcal{M}_{S,R}$ subordinate to $\langle S \mid R \rangle$ is multilinear. \end{theorem} \begin{proof} The first statement is the special case $\varepsilon=0$ of the more general~\Cref{thm:epsilon_reps} proved below.
+Moreover, if the representation $\rho$ just satisfies the assumptions (a) and (b) then some matroid of the partial Dowling geometries $\mathcal{M}_{S,R}$ subordinate to $\langle S \mid R \rangle$ has a vector space representation. \end{theorem} \begin{proof} This is the special case $\varepsilon=0$ of the more general~\Cref{thm:epsilon_reps} proved below. \end{proof}

-The second statement follows from the first after adding relations to $ss's''=e$ to $R$ whenever $\rho(s s' s'')=e$ holds.
-Note that by definition of the subordinate generalized Dowling geometries the matroid of this new presentation is a member of $\mathcal{M}_{S,R}$. \end{proof}